planettelex/jquery-imagemapper/README.md

 ##### Step 3

-Add the JavaScript to your page to hook up PT Image Mapper to your container.
+Add the JavaScript make that image an image mapper:

     <script type="text/javascript">
         $(function () {